This feature is only available on paid plans

 The Last updated repositories list displays the last updated repositories, sorted by reverse date of the last update.
 Each item displays the date of the last update and the current grade of the repository.

-Click See all to see all repositories in your organization.
+Click See all to see all the repositories that you follow on Codacy.

 The exact value of the last updated date of the repositories depends on your Git provider:

 - GitHub: date of the last commit to any branch of the repository (value of

 - GitLab: date when the project was last updated (value of

 last_activity_atfrom the GitLab Groups API).
 Note that this value is only updated at most once per hour).

 - Bitbucket: date when the repository was last updated (value of

 updated_onfrom the Bitbucket Repositories API).
 On Bitbucket Server Codacy can't obtain this information and the list displays the repositories in alphabetical order.

 - Using the Codacy API to obtain current issues in repositories